-Are Your Chickens Eggs Safe?
+Are Your Chickens Eggs Safe For Consumption?

 640 440 Suburban Farmer

 What is in the soil that your chickens are pecking around in?
 What was past use of the land on which your house is built?
 What was sprayed on your land before the house was built?
+Are the neighbours or Government spraying POISONS?

 If you are deciding whether to get chickens, ideally you will test the soil before getting them.
 However this means that you will need only be able to test the soil and not the chickens eggs.
 The soil might show very low traces of toxins giving you confidence to go ahead with getting them, however in order to thoroughly test what substances make it into the egg you will need to test again with the eggs laid by your chickens.